GautamSridhar/FCN-implementation-on-Pytorch/README.txt

 FCN8s_wVGG_mk2 executes FCN8s with pretrained weights and with softmax + cross entropy loss FCN8s_wVGG_mk2 executes FCN8s with pretrained weights and with softmax + weighted cross entropy loss

+To implement, download a dataset for segmentation like the PASCAL VOC dataset available here - http://host.robots.ox.ac.uk/pascal/VOC/voc2012/

 To run, simply execute train_xx.py depending on which version you run.
 If using PyTorch with multiple GPU's use CUDA_VISIBLE_DEVICES=X python train_xx.py where X is the device id of the GPU.

 Fill in the following in the code -